Henna By Heather

 Realistically, we know that very, very few people ever actually take this advice in full, even though it is the common standard advice and all henna artists know that leaving the paste on overnight is the only way to achieve the darkest possible stain, and wrapping the design is the only way to ensure that the paste will stay on overnight.
 Most henna artists don’t even do all of this for themselves more than a few times a year (for very special occasions).
 Typically the only people we actually expect may follow this advice on how to get gorgeous henna color, if they’re willing, is brides, who have invested many hours in having the henna applied in intricate patterns all over their hands, arms, feet, and legs.

-So, here is the realistic, short version of what most people can do to get the best henna color possible with minimal effort:
+So, here is the realistic, short version of what most people can do to get the best henna color possible with minimal effort, which is what I share with my own clients.

 1) Get henna on the palm of your hand, where it is likely to stain very well.
 (It will be fine on other areas, but if you’re really going for the darkest color possible, the only place to get it is the palm.)